JamesHeo/heojstats.github.io/_posts/2018-06-13-NYCTaxiCaps.md

 <small>Over 200 million data observations</small>

 ### Data Manipulation
-The date column includes year, month, day, and time.
+<small>The date column includes year, month, day, and time.
 It is necessary to separate the date column in order to aggregate the data accordingly</small>
 <small>There are some NA values and observations.
 NA values are deleted and 95 quantile observations are selected</small>
 <small>Beforehand, the dataset is aggregated to the maximum level to increase the loading speed for the application.
 The dataset is dropped down to 263 observations</small>